 A - Thanks for the question!
-The dogma of the Immaculate Conception (IC) is a widely misunderstood teaching of the Catholic Church, so I am glad to try and clear up some of the misconceptions (pun intended) about it.
-Before I do so, I want to remind everyone that Dec 8 is normally a Holy Day of Obligation (Opportunity).
-But, since it fell on a Sunday, we don't have the obligation, though the feast was moved to today.
-So, come celebrate with us in Mass at 5:30!
+The dogma of the Immaculate Conception (I.C.) is a widely misunderstood teaching of the Catholic Church, so I am glad to try and clear up some of the misconceptions (pun intended) about it.
+Before I do so, I want to remind everyone that Dec 8 is a Holy Day of Obligation (Opportunity), so come celebrate with us in Mass at 5:30, if you haven't gone already!

 First, the I.C. is not a teaching about Christ being without sin or being conceived without a father.
 These are different teachings.
 The teaching of the IC is the following, from Pius IX - defined in 1854: